YTW7/artcastle/README.md

 ART CASTLE gives artists a platform to post their artwork and get supported with crypto around the globe directly without any involvement of third-party.
 Art-embracing users can use ART CASTLE to simply view other people's artwork while they can also support them with $USDC.**

-# Video Link Explaining the Project and working:
+# Video Link for the project's MVP Demo:
 **https://www.youtube.com/watch?v=K1K6mqYOJLQ**

 # Tech Stack Used: